alphagov/paas-developer-docs/docs/overview/concepts.md

 ## Terminology

 For terminology that is used within PaaS start with [Cloud Foundry’s glossary](http://docs.cloudfoundry.org/concepts/glossary.html).

 ## Organisations
 Cloud Foundry groups its users by [organisations](http://docs.cloudfoundry.org/concepts/roles.html#orgs), or "orgs" for short.
-Orgs group together users for management and present a shared perimeter for services, domains and quotas.
+Orgs group together users for management and present a shared perimeter for services, domains, and quotas.
 When your account is created, it will be given permissions to an org and a personal space.

 ### List available orgs
 ```